vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_04_secure_secrets_asc.md

            </dependency>
    ```

-1. From the Git Bash window, in the `spring-petclinic-microservices` repository you cloned locally, use your favorite text editor to open the `pom.xml` file in the root directory of the cloned repo.
+1. From the Git Bash window, in the `spring-petclinic-microservices` repository you cloned locally, use your favorite text editor to open the `pom.xml` file in the `src` directory of the cloned repo.
 Add to the file a dependency to `com.azure.spring`.
 This should be added within the `<dependencyManagement><dependencies></dependencies></dependencyManagement>` section.

    ```xml
        <dependencyManagement>